-load-system &rest keys &key force force-not verbose version [Function] &allow-other-keys compile-system &rest keys &key force force-not verbose version [Function] &allow-other-keys not necessarily load any of them in the current image; on most systems, it will not load all compiled files in the current image.
+load-system & rest keys & key force force-not verbose version [Function] & & allow-other-keys compile-system system & rest keys & key force force-not verbose [Function] version & allow-other-keys not necessarily load any of them in the current image; on most systems, it will not load all compiled files in the current image.
 This function exists for symmetry with load-system but is not recommended unless you are writing build scripts and know what you're doing.
 But then, you might be interested in program-op rather than compile-op.

-Apply operate with the operation from load-system-operation the system, and any provided keyword arguments. load-system-operation by default is load-op; it would be load-bundle-op by default on ECL, if only an implementation bug were fixed.
+Apply operate with the operation load-op, the system, and any provided keyword arguments.
 Calling load-system is the regular, recommended way to load a system into the current image.

 Apply operate with the operation compile-op, the system, and any provided keyword arguments.
-This will make sure all the files in the system are compiled, but test-system &rest keys &key force force-not verbose version [Function] &allow-other-keys make system &rest keys &key &allow-other-keys
+This will make sure all the files in the system are compiled, but test-system & rest keys & key force force-not verbose version [Function] & & allow-other-keys make system &rest keys &key &allow-other-keys

 Apply operate with the operation test-op, the system, and any provided keyword arguments.
-See [test-op], page 27.
+See [test-op], page 30.

 Do "The Right Thing" with your system.
 Starting with ASDF 3.1, this function make is also available.
-The default behaviour is to load the system as if by load-system; but system authors can override this default in their system definition they may specify an alternate operation as the intended use of their system, with a :build-operation option in the defsystem form (see Section 6.3 [The defsystem grammar], page 15), and an intended output pathname for that operation with :build-pathname.
+The default behaviour is to load the system as if by load-system; but system authors can override this default in their system definition they may specify an alternate operation as the intended use of their system, with a :build-operation option in the defsystem form (see [Build-operation], page 20), and an intended output pathname for that operation with :build-pathname.
 This function is experimental and largely untested.
 Use at your own risk.